OPERANDOH2020/op-clients/op-clients-chrome-ext/README.md

 OPERANDO CHROME EXTENSION
 =========================
 This is a Chrome Browser Extension and it's based on ADP (https://github.com/adblockplus/adblockpluschrome).
-The extension connects to your OPERANDO account and protect you're privacy data.
+The extension connects to your OPERANDO account and protect your privacy data.

 Building the extension
 ----------------------